Detailed guides to painful problems, treatments & more

 This paper reviewed qualitative research on musculoskeletal pain to shed light on what it’s like to have chronic pain.
 Several worrisome themes were clear.
 Chronic musculoskeletal pain often forces patients into the awkward position of having to prove the legitimacy of their condition: “if I appear ‘too sick’ or ‘not sick enough’ then no one will believe me.”
 Many end up doubting themselves and questioning their own identity and wondering who is “the real me.”
 Many lose hope and feel lost (or lost by) the health care system.

-14. Certification rackets are rampant: professionals routinely invest deeply in getting specific certifications of extremely dubious value.
+- Certification rackets are rampant: professionals routinely invest deeply in training and certifications of extremely dubious value.
 Freelance healthcare professionals are inherently biased towards whatever is emotionally appealing to their customers.
-Insurance is the source of bizarre incentives: patients will seek out a specific bogus therapy, and professionals will provide it, simply because insurance will pay for it (insurance-based medicine).
+Insurance is a major source of bizarre incentives: patients will seek out a specific bogus therapy, and professionals will provide it, simply because insurance will pay for it (insurance-based medicine).
 The profit motive is strong!
-Consider that orthorpedic surgeries are fantastically profitable for American orthopaedic surgeons, and there are many lesser examples.
-All of this stuff pulls clinicians towards “faith” in their methods.
+Consider that orthorpedic surgeries are fantastically profitable for American orthopaedic surgeons (and there are many lesser examples).
+All of this stuff pulls clinicians towards “faith” in their methods, rather than the evidence.